markusheiss/.dotfiles/README.md

 # .dotfiles
-repo for save my dotfiles and to easy restore them on a new machine.
+repo for saving my dotfiles and to easy restore them on a new machine.